 - Did I remember to take my meds?

 - What if I accidentally shade outside the lines of these circles?

 - Did the proctor just look at me funny?
 Am I holding my pencil wrong?

 - That woman beside me has an awesome skull tattoo.
 No, don’t look!
 They’ll think you’re cheating!

-For the latest version of CISSP, (ISC)2 has introduced technology known as computerized adaptive testing (CAT).
+With the advent of the technology known as computerized adaptive testing (CAT), (ISC)2 introduced a process that is supposed to enable the CISSP exam to provide a more precise evaluation of the test taker’s abilities.
 This technology attempts to make the CISSP test smarter by allowing the testing engine to gauge a test taker’s particular abilities and then tailor exam scoring based on level of ability.
 That tailoring is reevaluated with each question a test taker answers.
-This process is supposed to enable the CISSP exam to provide a more precise evaluation of the test taker’s abilities.
 In addition, CAT enabled (ISC)2 to reduce the total number of questions a test taker must answer from 250 to a pool in the range from 100 questions to 150 questions.
 The total amount of time now allotted for sitting the CISSP exam is three hours instead of six.